vite-pwa/vite-plugin-pwa/docs/examples/index.md

 All the example projects are under `examples` package/directory of the repo root directory.

 ::: info
-The main purpose of these example projects is to test the service worker and not to meet the `PWA requeriments`, that is, if you use any of these examples for your projects, you will need to modify the code supplied and then test that meet the `PWA requeriments`.
+The main purpose of these example projects is to test the service worker and not to meet the `PWA requirements`, that is, if you use any of these examples for your projects, you will need to modify the code supplied and then test that meet the `PWA requeriments`.
 Almost all example projects should meet `PWA requeriments` but you must check it on your target project.

 All example projects use `@rollup/plugin-replace` to configure a timestamp initialized to `now` on each build, and so, the service worker will be regenerated/versioned on each build: this timestamp will help us since the service worker won't be regenerated/versioned if none source code changed (on your project you shouldn't want this behavior,  you should want to only regenerate/version the service worker when your source code change).
 :::